Exscientia/physicsml/docs/source/pages/models/how_to_add_models.md

 ## The ``molflux`` model

 The next part is the ``molflux`` model wrapper.
 This is responsible for handling all the training, inferencing, loading, and saving functionality.
-If you're model is a generic GNN, then this a simple wrapper class
+If your model is a generic GNN, then this a simple wrapper class

 ```python
 from typing import Any, Type